Helperbird/website/src/pages/blog/interview-with-dyslexic-founder-of-helperbird.md

 ---
 layout: templates/blog_post.liquid
-title: Interview our dyslexic founder, Robert James Gabriel | Helperbird
+title: Interview with Helperbird founder, Robert James Gabriel
 description:
   People suspected I was dyslexic when I was around 8, but I was officially diagnosed at 15 when I was struggling in school.
 One of my teachers told my parents that I should just drop out of school